Cathie James, Master of Ceremonies, offers this brief liturgical guide

 This is the day when we remember the desolation of Christ’s crucifixion and death.
 We gather in a church stripped of all its usual decoration, just as Christ was stripped of all his garments.
 It is the most solemn day of the Church’s year and one of obligation for all practising Christians.
 In recalling Christ’s sacrificial offering for ‘the sins of the whole world’ we reflect on our own sinfulness and the challenge of the cross in our modern world.

-There are 4 services at St Michael’s on Good Friday (30 March 2018) with a Children’s Passion at 12 noon, Stations of the Cross at 1pm, and Tenebrae (from the Latin ‘darkness’), at 8pm, a reflective meditation on the cross in words and music.
+There are 3 services at St Michael’s on Good Friday (19 April 2019) with a Children’s Passion at 12 noon and Stations of the Cross at 1pm.

 The main service takes place at 2pm, ‘The Holy Liturgy of the Lord’s Passion’.